Paddock Wood: Education

-The town's main primary school is Paddock Wood Primary School which was originally built in 1909, which has approximately 600 pupils.
+The town's main primary school is Leigh Academy, Paddock Wood (formerly Paddock Wood Primary School) which was originally built in 1909, and has approximately 600 pupils.

-The town's main secondary school is Mascalls Academy (formerly Mascalls School), a comprehensive secondary school which opened in 1956, which has approximately 1400 pupils.
+The town's main secondary school is Leigh Academy, Mascalls (formerly Mascalls School), a comprehensive secondary school which opened in 1956, and has approximately 1400 pupils.

 Literary references

 Paddock Wood Railway station appears in the novel Dombey and Son by Charles Dickens where, in chapter 55, the character of Mr Carker accidentally falls under a train at the station and is killed.
 Some Dickens scholars believe that Paddock Wood is the rural railway station described in Dombey and Son.
 Some believe that one of Charles Dickens's children was buried in the graveyard as it says on the sign at the entrance.